ASeatonSpatial/kickstart.nvim/README.md

 Pressing these will open a which-key menu that you can peruse.
 Note, `<leader>` is spacebar in this configuration, you can change this to something else in `lua/config/global.lua`.

-You can also run nvim in your config location and do `<leader>sg`  ('search with grep') and look for `vim.set.keymap` to find all the places keymaps are defined in the confiuration lua files.
+You can also run nvim in your config location and do `<leader>sg`  ('search with grep') and look for `vim.set.keymap` to find all the places keymaps are defined in the configuration lua files.

 ## Should I try this configuration?